-intra-sonic is an electronic duo based in Graz, Austria.
-Consisting of an engineer (Visda Goudarzi) and a composer (Artemi - Maria Gioti), intra-sonic focuses on the exploration of sonic human-computer interaction both from a performative and a compositional perspective.
+intra-sonic is an electronic duo consisting of Visda Goudarzi and Artemi - Maria Gioti and based in Graz, Austria.
+Intra-sonic focuses on the exploration of sonic human-computer interaction both from a performative and a compositional perspective.
 Through our performances we try to explore different notions of human-machine interaction, including live coding, new interfaces for musical expression and artificial intelligence.
 In addition to interaction, our interests include sonification and participatory and collaborative sound art.

 Artemi - Maria Gioti